Adil-Iqbal/CougarCS-LogBot/docs/commands.md

 ✅

-The `maxhours` requires an argument.
+The `maxhours` command requires an argument.

 > $maxhours

 ⚠️

-The `maxhours` requires the argument be a number between 0 and 24 (inclusive).
+The `maxhours` command requires the argument be a number between 0 and 24 (inclusive).

 > $maxhours foobar

 ⚠️

+> $maxhours -3

+⚠️

+> $maxhours 30

+⚠️

-If a decimal is passed as an argument, it will converted to a whole number.
+If a decimal is passed as an argument, it will be converted to a whole number.
 In these examples, the argument converts to `1`:

 > $maxhours 1.123